makrai/notes/qiu2003-pretrained-nlp-survey.md

   general framework for both extractive and abstractive summarization
   * In the encoder frame, BERTSUM extends BERT by inserting multiple [CLS] toks
   * extractive: BERTSUM stacks several inter-sentence Transformer layers
-  * abstractive: two-staged fine-tuning approach using a new fine-tuning schedl
+  * abstractive: two-staged fine-tuning approach using a new fine-tuning schedul

 ## 7.6 Named Entity Recgonition